-A haircutting ceremony is when a teenage boy gets his long tail of hair removed that he has grown since childhood.
+A haircutting ceremony is a coming-of-age ceremony when a teenage boy gets the long tail of hair removed that he has grown since childhood.
 The ceremony is a big event with a large number of guests and family members.
-Highlights of the event include a large feast and gifting money to the boy, which will go to him after the ceremony costs have been paid.
+Highlights of the event include a large feast and gifting money to the boy (or boys, as the ceremony is often held for multiple boys), which will go to him after the ceremony costs have been paid.

 Ear Piercing Ceremony

 The girls’ equivalent to the haircutting ceremony, young girls get their ears pierced for the first time since birth.
 Typically, an ear is pierced by a representative from each side of the girl’s parent’s family.
 The girl is given gifts and well wishes for the future.